Diana, Princess of Wales: Titles and styles

-During her marriage to the Prince of Wales, Diana was styled as "Her Royal Highness The Princess of Wales".
+Diana was born with the style of "The Honourable Diana Frances Spencer".
+When her father inherited the Earldom of Spencer in 1975, she became entitled to the style of "Lady Diana Spencer".
+During her marriage, Diana was styled as "Her Royal Highness the Princess of Wales".
 She additionally bore the titles Duchess of Rothesay, Duchess of Cornwall, Countess of Chester, and Baroness of Renfrew.
+After her divorce in 1996 and until her death, she was known as "Diana, Princess of Wales", without the style of "Her Royal Highness".
 Though popularly referred to as "Princess Diana", that style is incorrect and one she never held officially.
-She is still sometimes referred to in the media as "Lady Diana Spencer" or simply as "Lady Di".
-In a speech after her death, then-Prime Minister Tony Blair referred to Diana as "the People's Princess".
+She is still sometimes referred to in the media as "Lady Diana Spencer" or colloquially as "Lady Di".
+In a speech after her death, Tony Blair referred to Diana as "the people's princess".
 Discussions were also held with the Spencer family and the British royal family as to whether Diana's HRH style needed to be restored posthumously, but Diana's family decided that it would be against her wishes and, thus, no formal offer was made.